-Many pest rodents can survive and reproduce successfully under a fluctuating environment (Mulungu et al. 2013, Massawe et al. 2011), and when conditions change, they can modify their behaviour to suit the new conditions.
-Therefore, rates of survival and recruitment are necessary components of models that describe and explore the causes of changes in the size of animal populations (Massawe et al. 2012).
-In the present study it was observed that recruitment of new individuals into the population was higher in the rice fields compared with fallow land.
-This could be explained by rodents from surrounding areas being more attracted to the rice field, which was most apparent at transplanting and harvesting time where recruitment was highest.
-Mulungu et al. (2014) reported that vegetative plant material and seeds were the main types of food consumed by M. natalensis, not only due to their relatively higher abundance in the environments under study but also because of the species' highly specialised herbivorous/granivorous nature.
-Recruitment was observed to be low at the booting stage and this could be due more to reasons of seeking shelter, a behaviour which was not measured in this study.
+surrounding areas being more attracted to the rice field, which was most apparent at transplanting and harvesting time where recruitment was highest.
+Mulungu et al. (2014) reported that vegetative plant material and seeds were the main types of food consumed by Mastomys natalensis, not only due to their relatively higher abundance in the environments under study but also because of the species' highly specialised herbivorous/granivorous nature.
+Recruitment was observed to be low at the booting stage, and this could be due more to reasons of seeking shelter, a behaviour which was not measured in this study.
 In general, it is likely that the variation in recruitment observed in our study is mediated by intra-specific competition for food (rice field) and/or refuge (fallow land), particularly during flooding of the rice fields.
 Mulungu et al. (2013) reported relatively higher population abundance and density values in fallow land, which may explain the low recruitment values observed in fallow land.
 Thus, it is likely that the higher densities observed in fallow land lead to intense intra-specific competition and lower recruitment.

 In the rice agro-ecosystem used in this study, irrigation is controlled by an irrigation scheme association, with individual farmers having little control over timing and duration of irrigation.
 As farmers tend to hire land within the irrigation scheme, there can be many fallow fields that remain unused, resulting in a mosaic of rice and fallow habitats.
 Unfortunately, the ground cover of both habitat types was not precisely measured in this study but is estimated to be around a 50% split between rice and fallow habitats.
-Farmers in the study area reported that 53% of farmers control rodent pests using rodenticides and 47 % use physical control, e.g. pitfall traps, kill traps, but it is not known whether these efforts have had any marked impact on rodent populations dynamics during our study.
-As most rodent management tends to be ad hoc and uncoordinated (Singleton et al., 2007), we can argue the rodent management by farmers has probably had little impact on our observations of survival and recruitment.
+Farmers in the study area reported that 53% of farmers control rodent pests using rodenticides, and 47% use physical control, e.g., pitfall traps, kill traps, but it is not known whether these efforts have had any marked impact on rodent population dynamics during our study.
+As most rodent management tends to be ad hoc and uncoordinated (Singleton et al. 2007), we can argue that the rodent management by farmers has probably had little impact on our observations of survival and recruitment.

-Although we expected the survival rate for M. natalensis to vary according to time, age and sex, our data did not show any significant changes in survival rates across any of these factors.
-Various survival models received different levels of support from the data, and the model which received the most support presented survival as a function of habitat and crop growth stage with recaptures dependent on time.
-One potential explanation for this is that high food resources in rice fields could increase the survival chances of newly born and older animals over the population increase phase.
-Results from the current study indicated that rice fields had higher survival rates than fallow land, arguably because of enhanced food quality (Mulungu et al. 2014).
-Previous studies have typically shown a negative relationship between the survival of Mastomys natalensis and rainfall (Leirs et al. 1997, Julliard et al. 1999).
-However, this relationship can be complicated by density dependence and whether the population is increasing or decreasing (Sluydts et al. 2007).
-Our study is the first to show an association between survival of Mastomys natalensis and habitat type (rice or fallow field).
-It has been reported that when high-quality forage was available, life expectancy of prairie voles increased (Cole and Batzli 1979).
+Although we expected the survival rate for Mastomys natalensis to vary according to time, age and sex, our data did not show any significant changes in survival rates across any of these factors.
+Various survival models received different levels of support from the data, and the model that received the most support presented survival as a function of habitat and crop growth stage with recaptures dependent on time.
+One potential explanation for this is that high-quality food resources in rice fields could increase the survival chances of newly born and older animals over the population increase phase.
+Results from the current study indicated that rice fields had higher survival rates than fallow land, arguably because of enhanced food quality (Leirs et al. 1994, Mulungu et al. 2014).
+Previous studies have typically shown a negative relationship between the survival of M. natalensis and rainfall (Leirs et al. 1997, Julliard et al. 1999).
+However, this relationship can be complicated by density dependence and whether the population is increasing or decreasing (Sluvdts et al. 2007).
+Our study is the first to show an association between survival of M. natalensis and habitat type (rice or fallow field).
+It has been reported that when highquality forage was available, life expectancy of prairie voles increased (Cole and Batzli 1979).
 It is generally accepted that animals having adequate food and proper nutrition throughout their lives grow larger and remain healthier than animals that experience poor nutrition during part or all of their lives.